orta/danger-junit/README.md

 ### iOS

-Both [xcpretty](https://github.com/supermarin/xcpretty#reporters) and [XCTool](https://github.com/facebook/xctool#included-reporters) include reporters for creating a JUnit XML file.
-As Fastlane's [scan](https://github.com/fastlane/fastlane/tree/master/scan) uses xcpretty, it also has support for the file.
+You have a lot of options:

+* [trainer](https://github.com/krausefx/trainer) is the fastest way to generate the junit file.
+* [xcpretty](https://github.com/supermarin/xcpretty#reporters)  is used in both Fastlane, and a lot of standard setups.
+* [XCTool](https://github.com/facebook/xctool#included-reporters) includes it's own reporter for creating the file.

 ### junit